-Safeguarding and promoting the welfare of children is defined as "protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes" (Keeping Children Safe in Education 2019).
+"Safeguarding and promoting the welfare of children is defined as:

+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes."

+(Keeping Children Safe in Education 2020).

-"Keeping Children Safe in Education 2019" is the latest statutory guidance from the Department of Education under Section 175 of the Education Act 2002.
+"Keeping Children Safe in Education 2020" is the latest statutory guidance from the Department of Education under Section 175 of the Education Act 2002.
 The Children Act 1989 allocates duties to Local Authority, Courts, parents and other agencies in the UK, to ensure children are safeguarded and their welfare is paramount.
 The Children Act 2004 amended the Children Act 1989, largely as a consequence of the Victoria Climbiè enquiry.
-The act brought together all government functions of childrens welfare and education under the statutory authority of local Directors of Children's Services.
+The act brought together all government functions of children's welfare and education under the statutory authority of local Directors of Children's Services.

 At Fox Wood, we take a child-centred approach to safeguarding, and this policy recognises the additional vulnerability of all pupils who attend Fox Wood School due to their learning and communication difficulties.
-All of our pupils have SEND (Special Educational Needs and Disabilities) and due to their difficulties in communicating, staff need to be aware that changes in behaviour, changes in mood which may present as a result of a safeguarding issue/concern and not necessarily as part of their disability.
-Since February 2018 we have a Pastoral Support Officer who, along with SLT, forms the Safeguarding Team.
+All of our pupils have SEND (Special Educational Needs and Disabilities) and due to their difficulties in communicating, staff need to be aware that changes in behaviour, changes in mood may present as a result of a safeguarding issue/concern and not necessarily as part of their disability.
+Fox Wood School has a Safeguarding Team which is led by the DSL.
+The Safeguarding Team includes all members of the Senior Leadership Team and a Pastoral Support Officer.

 An audit of Safeguarding Practice is undertaken regularly and shared with Governors.
-Our most recent audit visit was carried out by Warrington Borough Council on 13th March 2019.
+Our most recent Section 175 audit was carried out by Warrington Borough Council on 7th May 2020.